 For customers who live in cannabis-free states, this offers an extremely appealing alternative.
 It also grants THC access to millions of people who otherwise would have no way of finding the kind of natural and deep relief only THC cannabinoids can provide.

 Psychoactives are classified as any compound with mind-altering effects.
 That definition is broad enough to include everyday products like coffee or alcohol, which have wildly varied degrees of potency.

 Delta 8 and delta 9 generate their effects like all cannabinoids do, through interaction with the bodies’ endocannabinoid system.
-This natural system helps humans and many animals regulate everything from mood to appetite, and is vital to maintaining homeostasis.
+This natural system helps humans and many animals regulate everything from mood to Increased desire for food, and is vital to maintaining homeostasis.

 Cannabinoids form bonds with receptors located all over this system.
 However, not all bonds create strong psychoactive effects.
 CBD is an example of a widely-used cannabinoid that influences the endocannabinoid system in extremely subtle ways.
 Some users won’t even notice the onset of the effects, even if their body is benefitting from the experience.